 \subsubsection{Replica~\cite{sucar2021imap}}

-Replica dataset is referred to iMAP's pre-processed dataset~\cite{sucar2021imap}.
+The Replica dataset refers to iMAP's pre-processed dataset~\cite{sucar2021imap}.
 It is a synthetic rendered RGB-D dataset from given 3D models.
-The advantage to include this dataset is that Replica does not have motion blur.
-Which is better to evaluate the capability of algorithms on reconstructing surface color.
+The advantage of including this dataset is that Replica does not have motion blur.
+This is better to evaluate the capability of the algorithms on reconstructing surface color.